skalenetwork/sgxwallet/README.md

 cd run_sgx_sim; sudo docker-compose up
 ```

 Note: sgxwallet requires docker-compose for correct operation.
-You must always use
-docker-compose and avoid using raw docker tools.
+Always use docker-compose and avoid using raw docker tools.

-Note: simulation mode is only try try sgxwallet.
-In production, you need to run sgxwallet on a server that supports SGX.
+> :warning: ** simulation mode is only for trying sgxwallet.** In production, sgxwallet must be on a server that supports SGX.
 Never run a production sgxserver in simulation mode.

 ## Admin guide